-To achieve that, a wide range of hydraulic models, based on a statistical and physically approach, as well as machine learning technologies, are continuously operated by the system.
-A complex algorithm combined the model results with measured data, allowing decisions to be taken on barrier closing and opening maneuvers, and therefore on when and for how long the MOSE gates will be in operation.
+To achieve that, a wide range of hydraulic models, based on a statistical and physical approach, as well as machine learning technologies, are continuously operated by the system.
+A complex algorithm combines the model results with measured data, allowing decisions to be taken on barrier closing and opening maneuvers, and therefore on when and for how long the MOSE gates will be in operation.

-The computerised decision-support system is the outcome of a profitable collaboration thought the years between the technicians of DHI and Consorzio Venezia Nuova (CVN), the concessionaire of the Italian Ministry of Infrastructure and Transport for the implementation of measures to safeguard Venice and its lagoon.
+The computerised decision-support system is the outcome of a close collaboration through the years between the technicians of DHI and Consorzio Venezia Nuova (CVN), the concessionaire of the Italian Ministry of Infrastructure and Transport for the implementation of measures to safeguard Venice and its lagoon.

 Round-the-clock support for critical events

 DHI’s Marine & Coastal team in Italy provides 24/7 support during the more critical forecasted events, being fully part of the task force working at the MOSE control room.
 The team was active 24/7 from 19 to 25 November 2022 when the second highest surge in the last century occurred in Venice, constantly supporting the MOSE operations.
 Forecasts were highly accurate due to a very recent activity addressing the improvement of calibration of the MIKE 21 models.

 The climate change solution took 30 years to plan and 20 years to build.
 The MOSE system is unique as the barriers are hidden away in the sea, allowing ships to navigate freely and the lagoon to operate normally on most days.
 Thanks to MOSE, the people of Venice were spared from another flood catastrophe – one that they have been all too familiar with.

 What about the future?